Credit Requirements Number of Semesters

 Standardized Testing Requirements

-The State of Minnesota is currently revising its graduation assessment requirements.
-Students are currently required to take Minnesota Comprehensive Assessments in reading (grade 10) and math (grade 11).
+The State of Minnesota currently requires students to take Minnesota Comprehensive Assessments (MCAs) in reading (grade 10) and math (grade 11) and science (one time in high school).
 Students are not required to achieve a specified score on an assessment in order to meet graduation assessment requirements.
-The Minnesota Department of Education is currently developing a College and Career Readiness Assessment.
-In the interim, Lakeville High Schools will continue to provide assessments as directed by the Minnesota Department of Education.
+The Minnesota Department of Education requires each school district to develop a College and Career Readiness plan.
+Lakeville High Schools will continue to provide MCA assessments as directed by the Minnesota Department of Education.
+Per Minnesota Statutes, section 120B.31, subdivision 4a, a parent may exclude his or her son or daughter from MCAs.
+Parent Guardian Guide to Statewide Testing and Refusal to Test Form can be found here: https://goo.gl/6Bjphz

 Career Portfolio Requirements